 .
 The necessity imposed on the virgin band to fill out the parable, was like that imposed on Cyrus by his ambition and energy of character to fulfill the prophecy concerning him.
 Like that resting on our Saviour.
 "Thus it behooved Christ to suffer."
-"A bone of Him" could "not be broken" by the executioners; because the scripture type, the passover could not fail of a fulfillment.
-The necessity for Jesus' sufferings was a dreadful necessity ; so in the revealed "fiery trial"-the "fuller's soap," and the "refiner's fire" must do its work-on and in his people.
+"A bone of Him" could "not be broken" by the executioners: because the scripture type, the passover could not fail of a fulfillment.
+The necessity for Jesus' sufferings was a dreadful necessity; so in the revealed "fiery trial"-the "fuller's soap," and the "refiner's fire" must do its work-on and in his people.
 Character must be developed.
 Those who have not "oil in their vessels," i. e. grace in their hearts to sustain them when the first blaze of the lamp seemed about expiring, must be known.
 God never intended that the whole and apparently happy "ten" should enter the kingdom-no more than he intended to take all of Babylon into Heaven.
-He who said "Come out of her my people," has revealed door" open after it was TOO LATE. cessity for this development is indeed, dreadful; yet there is this necessity.
-Thus it is while the other lost the faith, they had before written : "the scripture MUST BE fulfilled."
+Hè who said "Come out of her my people," has revealed ling to do his will;" therefore they were guid-ed "into all truth."
+They did understand as oil in their vessels."
+Such would want "the door" open after it was Too LATE. cessity for this development is indeed, dreadful; yet there is this necessity.
+Thus it is while the other lost the faith, they had before written: "the scripture MUST BE fulfilled."
 Those only, who have "oil in their vessels," with their lamps in their hands, can "stand before the Son of Man."
 They have grace reigning within.
 They know that God is true and trustworthy, notwithstanding their disappointment.
-They do not, dare not, deny his promise, or his Providence ; but wait on God, as did Moses in his emergency-as did the disciples, before the Pentecost.
+They do not, dare not, deny his promise, or his Providence; but wait on God, as did Moses in his emergency-as did the disciples, before the Pentecost.
 This confidence urges them with more importunity to his throne.
 He gives them increasing light, in which they see the Providence of God, fulfilling his purpose, by their very disappointment, by that which constituted their greatest cross.
 They are constrained to the conclusion that neither the weakness of his obcdient children nor the "wrath" of their foes, can defer, or defeat the Divine purpose.
-God's " counsel will stand and He will do all His pleasure !"
-Hallelujah, Amen !
+God's "counsel will stand and He will do all His pleasure!"
+Hallelujah, Amen!